 - Areas of moist, blistered skin that cause pain or discomfort

-- Itchy round patches of skin that increase in size
+- Itchy round patches of skin or skin rash that increase in size

 - Hair loss or patches of matted fur crusted with discharge